How to choose among piano teachers

-The first step in finding a piano teacher is to decide what you want your child to get out of music lessons.
+The first step in finding the best option among piano teachers is to decide what you want your child to get out of music lessons.
 Some parents consider music to be an essential part of education, like reading or math.
 Other parents want to help their child find an interest to enjoy, and may try out music lessons for a while but are willing to move on to something else if the child doesn’t seem to like it.
 There are parents who want their child to have the potential of becoming a concert pianist, while others want their child to study piano as a foundation before moving on to other instruments.
 Once parents have decided on their goals for their piano student, the next step is to find a teacher that can help the student achieve those goals.

-Quality From the Start
+Choosing a Quality Piano Instructor From the Start

 As much as possible, parents should get the best piano teacher they can from the beginning.
 This doesn’t necessarily mean the most expensive piano teacher around.
 Whether a piano teacher has an advanced degree in music or is just a neighbor down the street who teaches a few lessons after school, parents should make sure that the teacher is someone who will: